sagemathinc/cocalc/src/dev/docker/README.md

     $ docker logs smc -f

 If you're running this docker image on a remote server and want to use ssh port forwarding to connect, type

     ssh -L 8080:localhost:80 username@remote_server

 then open your web browser to http://localhost:8080

 ### Make all users admins

+Get a bash shell insider the container, then connect to the database and make all users admins as follows:

     $ docker exec -it 9eff7133bbd6 bash
     root@9eff7133bbd6:/# cd /smc/src